 “The landscape linkage that this makes is very important,” says Callie DeHaven, Director of the Division of State Lands with the Florida Department of Environmental Protection.
 “What made it all possible were the partnerships that went into this.
 The reason we were able to ultimately acquire this property is because of the efforts of many people.
 Also, the previous landowners were great stewards of the land, and they were patient in working with us through the conservation process.”

-All those who were involved with the transaction rave about the beauty of the property, which is highlighted by 20-foot-high coastal dunes, thick mottes of live oak and sand pine, sapphire-blue spring-fed lakes, and surrounding salt marshes.
+Those involved with the transaction rave about the beauty of the property.
+Features include 20-foot-high coastal dunes, thick mottes of live oak and sand pine, sapphire-blue spring-fed lakes, and surrounding salt marshes.

 “A lot of times when people think about Florida, they think of palm trees and flamingos and white-sand beaches,” Stevens says.
 “That’s fantastic, but that’s not what this is.
 This is true, old natural Florida.
 You can stand on top of the bluffs and not see any development for miles.
 And now my grandchildren will be able to go there and see those same expansive views.”